1. Is there an entrance exam?

-Both Academic and Music Scholarships are offered at Lowther Hall; the examinations are normally held in February or March of each year prior to the year of proposed entry.
-Academic Scholarships are offered for entry into Years 7 and 11.
+Academic, Vocal and Music Scholarships are offered at Lowther Hall; the examinations are normally held in February or March of each year prior to the year of proposed entry.
+Academic Scholarships are offered for entry into Year 7.
 Scholarships cover fees to the end of VCE studies.
-Scholarships are awarded on the basis of examination results, an interview, previous school reports and in the case of Music scholarships, an audition.
+Scholarships are awarded on the basis of examination results, an interview, previous school reports and in the case of Vocal and Music scholarships, an audition.
 All other expenses, except the tuition fee remission, are chargeable.
 Scholarships must be accepted to the completion of Year 12 and are conditional upon satisfactory progress being maintained.

 3. What are the main intake years?

 Kindergarten, Preparatory, Year 7 and Year 11.
 Places at non-intake levels are filled as soon as vacancies arise.

 Additional costs are: school uniform, books and other equipment, the notebook computer, individual private music tuition, out of school hours care and activities which are optional such as overseas exchanges, Saturday sport and formals.

 5. Is there before and after school care?

 Yes.
 Both are provided within the School Campus.

 6. What sports are the girls able to play?